-The Claim alleges various acts and omissions by YAHOO!
-INC. and its employee which resulted in the privacy breach and for which they are liable to the affected users for damages, and seeks financial compensation in the amount of $100,000,000.00 for Canadian customers affected by Yahoo, Inc.’s data breach, including for an intrusion on their privacy, an increased risk of identity theft, financial fraud, financial losses and psychological injury.
+The Claim alleges various acts and omissions by Yahoo!
+Inc. and its employee which resulted in the privacy breach and for which they are liable to the affected users for damages, and seeks financial compensation in the amount of $100 million for Canadian customers affected by Yahoo, Inc.’s data breach, including for an intrusion on their privacy, an increased risk of identity theft, financial fraud, financial losses and psychological injury.

 All Canadians who were Yahoo customers during or before 2015 could be eligible for compensation.
 Please contact us at (403) 503-8888 for more information.